Peptide Therapy Cost 2026: Transparent Pricing Guide

 The Real Numbers

 Peptide therapy pricing varies by provider, but the ranges below reflect what you will find across legitimate telehealth clinics that use 503A pharmacy-compounded products.
 These numbers include everything: the medical consultation, prescription, pharmacy compounding, and overnight shipping.
+For a primer on what compounded peptides actually are, see What is peptide therapy?.

 | Peptide | Monthly Cost | What It Treats | |